-The Community legislation falling within the FCA's scope under the Enterprise Act is:
+19.41 The Community legislation falling within the FCA's scope under the Enterprise Act is:

-- the Unfair Terms in Consumer Contracts Directive; 14 - the Comparative and Misleading Advertising Directive; 15 - the E-Commerce Directive; 16 - the Distance Marketing Directive; 17 - the Unfair Commercial Practices Directive; and 18 the Consumer Credit Directive19 the consumer create breefive
+- the Unfair Terms in Consumer Contracts Directive; - the Comparative and Misleading Advertising Directive; - the E-Commerce Directive; 16 - the Distance Marketing Directive; 17 - the Unfair Commercial Practices Directive; and the Consumer Credit Directive the FCA and other CPC enforcers additional powers in relation to Community infringements so that they can meet their obligations as "competent authorities" under Regulation (EC) No.2006/2004 on co-operation between national authorities responsible for enforcement of consumer protection laws (the CPC Regulation).

-14 Directive 93/13/EEC
+&lt;sup>14 Directive 93/13/EEC

-The FCA has powers under Part 8 of the Enterprise Act both as a "designated enforcer" in relation to domestic and Community infringements and as a "CPC enforcer" which gives the FCA and other CPC enforcers additional powers in relation to Community infringements so that they can meet their obligations as "competent authorities" under Regulation (EC) No.2006/2004 on co-operation between national authorities responsible for enforcement of consumer protection laws (the CPC Regulation).
+19.42 The FCA has powers under Part 8 of the Enterprise Act both as a "designated enforcer" in relation to domestic and Community infringements and as a "CPC enforcer" which gives likely to commit a Community infringement.